-A New Approach to Helping Men of Color Heal After A Violent Incident
+A New Approach To Helping Men Of Color Heal After A Violent Incident

 Young black and Latino men are more likely than any other group to be the victims of violent crime, but American society has devoted too few resources to helping these young men heal after their violent encounters, according to researchers with New York City's Vera Institute of Justice.